filipw/async-expiring-lazy/README.md

 # Async Expiring Lazy

-See [blog article](https://www.strathweb.com/2016/11/lazy-async-initialization-for-expiring-objects/) for more background details.
+See [blog article](https://www.strathweb.com/2016/11/lazy-async-initialization-for-expiring-objects/) for more background details and a [follow up post](https://www.strathweb.com/2021/07/eager-refresh-of-values-for-asyncexpiringlazy/) for further update.

 ## Installation